 All people are welcome to fully participate in NWSC, regardless of gender identity, sexual orientation, sex, race, national origin, physical ability, or other immutable aspect of their particular life experience.
-Campers are welcome to use cabins and restrooms corresponding to their established gender identity.
+Campers are welcome to use shared rooms and restrooms corresponding to their established gender identity.
 Any questions related to this policy should be directed to the Health & Safety Committee.

-Leave Behind: Pets and non-prescription drugs, alcohol and pets.
+Leave Behind: Pets and non-prescription drugs, alcohol, and pets.
 No exceptions!

 NWSC has a no pet policy.
-If you have a certified Service Animal you wish to bring to camp, please let the Registrar AND Manager know in advance so appropriate accommodations can be made.
+If you have a certified Service Animal you wish to bring to camp, please let the Registrar AND Manager know in advance, so appropriate accommodations can be made.
 You will need to provide certification paperwork, preferably before arriving at camp.
 Companion animals may not be brought to camp.

-Lunch & Dinner prep is a three-hour shift on two consecutive days.
 NWSC board safety policy requires a public database Sex Offender check for anyone working with youth (Kids, Tweens, and Teens).

 Health and Safety: